 - VIDEO GAMES (Warner Brothers Interactive’s “Injustice: Gods Among Us” and “Mortal Kombat 9“, Electronic Arts’ “Ultima:Ascention“, Microsoft’s “Freelancer“)

 - FEATURE FILMS (“The Amaranth”, “Tribes on the Edge“, “P.S.
 Your Cat Is Dead“, “Stonebrook“)

 - THEME PARK RIDES (Ferrari World Abu Dhabi, iWERKS’s “Superstition” & Discovery Channel’s “Wings“)

 - GAMES SHOWS & PAGEANTS (Miss Universe/Miss USA Pageants, “Lingo” Game Show)

-- LOGOS & CORPORATE PROMOS (AMC Theaters, Bristol Bay Productions, Sidney Kimmel Entertainment)
+- LOGOS & CORPORATE PROMOS (AMC Theaters, Disney Hollywood Studios, Bristol Bay Productions, Sidney Kimmel Entertainment)